whennemuth/bu-wp-docker/README.md

       which is located [here](https://github.com/bu-ist/wp-manifests/blob/master/devl/jaydub-bulb.ini)

-   4. **SITES:** This is a comma-delimited list of git repositories from the .ini file that are to be built into the wordpress installation of the image. *(An option for "all" repositories is not yet available, but will be coming)*.
+   4. **REPOS:** This is a comma-delimited list of git repositories from the .ini file that are to be built into the wordpress installation of the image. *(An option for "all" repositories is not yet available, but will be coming)*.
 Example:

       ```
       responsive-framework-2-x, bu-cms, bu-sustainability, query-monitor
       ```

-   Next, build the image itself:
+   Next, build the image itself *(be in the root directory of the repo)*:

    ```
    docker compose build --no-cache wordpress